Romania stuns 10-man Chile

 The game seemed destined to end level until the 84th minute, when Budescu combined well with George Puscas to split the Chile defence before prodding home from 12 yards.

-Chile, which missed out on FIFA World Cup qualification, face Serbia in its next friendly match on Tuesday.
+Chile, which missed out on FIFA World Cup qualification, face Serbia in its next friendly match on Wednesday (AEST).